 Elworth said Volz did not hesitate to critique a speaker who interrupted an audience member as they started to ask a question.
 In fact, she called Elworth on it at least once in the seminar presentations.

 He said, “It is easy for a speaker who really knows their topic backward and forward to say, ‘Oh, I see where you are going,’ and jump into the answer.
 But even if the speaker was right, the rest of the audience didn’t get to hear the full question, and they could potentially get irritated with a speaker who interrupts.
 Worse, it also makes audience members less likely to ask their own questions, resulting in the presentation slowly grinding to a halt.
-I have always thought this was an extremely valuable piece of feedback that Tracy initially gave me and I still think about it often to this day when watching others make this same mistake that I used to make routinely.”
+I still think about it often when watching others make this same mistake that I used to make routinely.”

 “My research poster was about our early work in wastewater analysis.
-My current fellowship is from the National Library of Medicine (NLM) for computational research aligned with biomedical applications.
-My work focuses on analyzing data collected from wastewater samples across the globe, but mostly I would like to focus on Houston,” said Elworth.
+My current fellowship is from the National Library of Medicine for computational research aligned with biomedical applications.
+My work focuses on analyzing data collected from wastewater samples across the globe, but mostly I focus on municipal tracking,” said Elworth.

-“Dr. Lauren Stadler, my primary mentor for the NLM fellowship, had already been a wastewater researcher when the pandemic began in the spring of 2020.
-By November of that year, she’d released her first pre-print paper on CoV-2 predictive modeling working closely with the Houston Health Department.
+“Dr. Lauren Stadler, my primary mentor for the fellowship, had already been a wastewater researcher when the pandemic began.
+She worked closely with local health departments on predictive modeling to trace viral loads across public sewer infrastructures.

 His proposal was based on Stadler’s seminal work with its roots in civil and environmental engineering, Elworth’s own computer science background, and co-mentor Todd Treangen’s research into bacterial and viral pathogen genomics using novel algorithms and software.
-Elworth spent two years working in Treangen’s research group and the computer scientist agreed to be his secondary mentor if Elworth was awarded NLM funding.
+Elworth spent time working in Treangen’s research group, and the computer scientist agreed to be his secondary mentor for the fellowship.

 “Working with Dr. Treangen prompted me to read a lot of foundational papers about pathogen genomics, which created a unique knowledge base and strengthened my fellowship proposal to work with Dr. Stadler immensely.
-This was in addition to the incredible mentoring and training I had already received for five years with my Ph.D. advisor Dr. Luay Nakhleh,” said Elworth.
+This was in addition to the incredible mentoring and training I had already received with my doctoral advisor, Dr. Luay Nakhleh,” said Elworth.